2. Why did so many aircraft come down in and around Oisterwijk during the Second World War?

 24. 50th Troop Carrier Group and the 442nd Troop Carrier Group

-30. The crash of the American Liberator, 44-40210
+30. The crash of the American Liberator 44-40210

-47. An American 'Kampina' soldier
+47. An American 'Kampina soldier'

 48. Resistance at Café Royal in Boxtel

-49. Resistance monument on the Kampina
+49. Glider monument and resistance monument at the Kampina

 50. Fliegerhorst Gilze-Rijen, Part I